telerik/winforms-docs/virtualgrid/selection/selection.md

 ## Row Selection

 To select an item in __RadVirtualGrid__ click in the rectangle area of the desired row.
-By default the the user can select only one row (the entire row is selected).
+By default the user can select only one row (the entire row is selected).

 ![virtualgrid-selection001](images/virtualgrid-selection001.png)